Saturday, May 19, 2018

 Mentors May Choose Two Applicants

-This is part of an email I wrote to my mentors yesterday.
+This is part of an email I wrote.
 It should clarify the position of a writer mentoring more than one person.
 Note: Mentors don't have to take on more than one mentee.

 I always thought all of my mentors would just pick one mentee.
 But, if some of you truly want a second mentee, you should be able to.